 - White flour and its products

-Iron (other names include: Ferrous fumarate, Ferrous gluonate, Ferrous sulphate, Iron dextran, Iron-polysaccharide complex).
+Iron (other names include: Ferrous Fumarate, Ferrous Gluconate, Ferrous Sulphate, Iron Dextran, Iron-polysaccharide complex).

-Iron deficiency leads to anaemia.
-This happens when our bodies have insufficient levels for it needs, which is usually due to a diet lacking in iron, or from a blood loss.
-Iron plays an important role in the formation of red blood cells and these cells contain two-thirds of the body’s iron as well as being a vital component of the oxygen carrying pigment known as haemoglobin.
+Iron deficiency leads to anemia.
+This happens when our bodies have insufficient levels for their needs, which is usually due to a diet lacking in iron, or from blood loss.
+Iron plays an important role in the formation of red blood cells and these cells contain two-thirds of the body’s iron as well as being a vital component of the oxygen-carrying pigment known as hemoglobin.

-Anaemia means we have fewer red blood cells than normal, or we have less haemoglobin than normal in each red blood cell.
-Because iron plays an important apart in regulating our body’s temperature individuals lacking iron may complain of always feeling cold.
-In extreme cases it may be responsible for depression of the immune system.
+Anemia means we have fewer red blood cells than normal, or we have less hemoglobin than normal in each red blood cell.
+Because iron plays an important part in regulating our body’s temperature individuals lacking iron may complain of always feeling cold.
+In extreme cases, it may be responsible for the depression of the immune system.